 Between the two of these updates alone, the grill burns far more efficiently and evenly.
 The bars have practically eliminated the cold spots we saw with the Quantum, and the porcelain enamel holds and transfer heat at a far great rate.

-So what exactly does this propane grill offer?
+So what exactly does this propane unit offer?
 It has three main 8,500 BTU burners, giving a total 25,500 BTUs of maximum main grilling power.

-These sit beneath a grill area of 525 square inches, which when coupled with the side burner totals about 725 square inches of total cooking space.
+These sit beneath a cooking area of 525 square inches, which when coupled with the side burner totals about 725 square inches of total cooking space.

 All of this is cased within a stainless-steel and painted steel hybrid construction.